-Payment on Account is one of the most commonly misunderstood elements of the Self Assessment process.
+Payment on account is one of the most commonly misunderstood elements of the Self Assessment process, especially for the newly self-employed.
 Although it was devised as a way of helping self-employed people spread out their tax bill, it often results in increased financial hardship for those who are already having difficulty paying.

 - Is public liability insurance tax deductible?

-Payment on Account is a tax payment made twice a year by self-employed people in order to spread the cost of the year’s tax.
-It is calculated by looking at your previous year’s tax bill, and is due in two instalments.
+Payments on account are tax payments made twice a year by self-employed people to spread the cost of the year’s tax.
+They’re calculated based on your previous year’s tax bill, and are due in two instalments.

-The Payment on Account can be thought of as a way of paying off some of your tax bill in advance.
+The payment on account can be thought of as a way of paying off some of your tax bill in advance.
 The first instalment is due on 31 January (the same day as your ‘balancing payment’, which clears your tax bill for the previous tax year), and the second is due on 31 July.
-It is intended to help you spread your payments out during the year – and, of course, to help provide the Exchequer with a financial boost in the middle of the year.
+It’s meant to help you spread your payments out during the year – and simultaneously provides the Exchequer with a financial boost in the middle of the year.

 HMRC is now committed to moving as much of the taxpaying process online as possible.
-As a result they are encouraging taxpayers to file and make payments online wherever possible.
-You can do this securely on the HMRC website, or by downloading their taxpaying software.
+As a result it’s encouraging taxpayers to file and make payments online.
+You can do this securely on the HMRC website, or by downloading its taxpaying software.

 In practice, many people choose to do this if they are having trouble

 paying their tax bill.
 Some individuals reduce their payment on account,